refactors/github-profile-widget/readme.txt

 == Screenshots ==

-1. Description 1
+1. The Widget with all options enabled
-2. Description 2
+2. The repositories list
-3. Description 3
+3. Widget options
-4. Description 4
+4. Widget advanced options